citizenken/Panels/readme.md

 # Panels

 A real-time collaborative script writing program.
-Bringing Google doc-like features to script writing.
+Bringing Google Docs-like features to script writing.

 Features include easy sharability and markup with your collaborators, and auto formatting as you type.
 The days of emailing drafts back and forth are over.